 Not to mention, some nonprofit digital marketing outlets have an incredible return on investment (ROI).

-Our Google Ad Grant Impact Report found that nonprofits see an average ROI of $4.78 for every dollar they spend on paid search ads.
+Our guide to Google Ad Grant impact shows that nonprofits see an average ROI of $4.78 for every dollar they spend on paid search ads.
 View-through revenue (AKA revenue from donors who saw but didn’t click on an ad) accounts for 35% of all giving sourced from digital ads.

 Common Types of Digital Marketing for Nonprofits